MHickey2/EssenChelle-Oils/README.md

 ### 6. Our Products Page     <a name="ourproductpage"></a>

 The our products page shows more in-depth information on each category in the product range.
 It also provides customer testimonials on why a potential customer should choose a product in the EssenChelle Product Range.
-This also plays a part in the marketing strategy, as it uses client recommendations to promote the brand.
+This also plays a part in the marketing strategy, as it uses client recommendations to promote the brand. (this adds a personal touch and helps user relate to existing customers, it helps the user to visualise how buying a product will have a positive impact on their own lives).

 <br>